Juniper/open-register-design-tool/README.md

 # open-register-design-tool

 Ordt is a tool for automation of IC register definition and documentation.
 It currently supports 2 input formats:
-  1. SystemRDL - a stardard register description format released by Accellera.org (see http://accellera.org/activities/working-groups/systemrdl)
+  1. SystemRDL - a stardard register description format released by [Accellera.org](http://accellera.org/activities/working-groups/systemrdl)
   2. JSpec - a register description format used within Juniper Networks

 The tool can generate several outputs from SystemRDL or JSpec, including: